 Be observant.
 Watch the people around you so that you know what is going on.
 Most places follow these general guidelines but some differ slightly.
 The main thing is to remember to keep the bath water separate from the washing water and be polite and courteous to other bathers.

 Below are lists of tips that might offer some hints on ways to make your Japanese bath experience the best possible.
 These tips also cover basic bathing etiquette.
+Don't stress out it's not as complicated as it may look!

 - Confirm which is the male and female baths.
 Often the color of the noren hanging curtain is red for female and blue for male.
 Sometimes accommodations switch baths, so the bath that is for men in the evening may be for women the next morning.